What Is a K-1 Visa Service?

 What Is the K-1 Visa Process?

-The K-1 visa process begins when one party files an I-129F petition with U.S. Citizenship and Immigration Services (USCIS).
-The USCIS service center then validates the relationship and investigates whether it is genuine by checking for evidence such as:
+The K-1 fiance visa process begins when one party files an I-129F petition with the United States Citizenship and Immigration Services (USCIS).
+The USCIS service center then validates the relationship and investigates whether it is genuine.

 - Birth certificates